julioct/julioct.github.io/_posts/2024-02-24-Getting-Started-With-Entity-Framework-Core.md

 <br/>

 ### **Step 2: Add the DBContext**
-A DbContext instance represents a session with the database and can be used to query and save instances of your entities.
+A [DbContext](https://learn.microsoft.com/dotnet/api/microsoft.entityframeworkcore.dbcontext){:target="_blank"} instance represents a session with the database and can be used to query and save instances of your entities.

-DbContext is a combination of the Unit Of Work and Repository patterns.
+DbContext is a combination of the **Unit Of Work** and **Repository** patterns.

 To use a DbContext, first add the appropriate NuGet package for your database provider: